diogoamvasconcelos/social_watcher_v2/backend/docs/development_phases.md

 - store stripe id in users table
   "Cognito just had a big release, so there might be a better way to do this now.
 Here is how I did it.
 I created a user table in DynamoDB.
 Then I created a lambda trigger to update DB that fires when a user has registered.
 Then another lambda trigger when the user verifies their email.
 Finally, I created a lambda function to run the server-side of the stripe script.
 This server side code will also update the user table when a user pays the subscription fee."
 - stripeClient

   - create account and get keys

+- the real deal
+  - on account creation:
+    - create account in stripe and store customer data
+    - start subscription (Normal -> trial 10 days):
+    - update user subscription (Active, trial)
+    - write integration test (check in stripe that user was created with subscription and 10 day trial)
+  - on subscription changed events:
+    - on paid -> convert to non-trial (good state)
+    - on cancelled -> deactivate (cancelled state)
+    - on trial expired -> deactivate (trial expired state)
+    - on subscription expired -> deactivate (expired state)

 # Misc TODO